Removal of an auditor of a company

 Step 3.
 Representations by the auditor to the company

-Within seven days of receiving a copy of the notice of intention, the auditor may make representations in writing to the company and request that a copy of the representations be sent by the company (at its expense) to every member to whom notice of the meeting is sent: section 329(3).
+Within seven days of receiving a copy of the notice of intention, the auditor may make representations in writing to the company and request that a copy of the representations be sent by the company (at its expense) to every member to whom notice of the meeting is sent: see section 329(3).
 The auditor can also require that the representations be read out at the meeting.

-The company must comply with the auditor’s request; however, it can apply to ASIC for this requirement to be waived: section 329(4).
+The company must comply with the auditor’s request; however, it can apply to ASIC for this requirement to be waived: see section 329(4).

 Step 4.
 Notice of the meeting and notice of nomination of a new auditor

 The company must give a notice of meeting to persons entitled to receive such notice.
-These persons include the company’s directors, members and auditor(s): sections 249J and 249K.
+These persons include the company’s directors, members and auditor(s): see sections 249J and 249K.

-Before the meeting is held, either a director or a member of the company can nominate an auditor whose appointment can be considered at the meeting.
-If a new auditor has been nominated, the company must give a notice of that nomination to persons entitled to notice of the meeting and the nominated auditor(s) at the time notice of the meeting is given or not less than seven days before the meeting: section 328B(3)(4).
+Before the meeting is held, either a director or a member of the company can nominate a’ new auditor whose appointment can be considered at the meeting.
+If a member has nominated a new auditor, the company must give a notice of that nomination to persons entitled to notice of the meeting and the nominated auditor(s) at the time notice of the meeting is given, or not less than seven days before the meeting: see section 328B(3) and (4).

 Step 5.
 Advice to ASIC if the resolution is carried